AuroraWright/owocr/README.md

 # Installation

 This has been tested with Python 3.11.
 Newer/older versions might work.
-For now it can be installed with `pip install https://github.com/AuroraWright/owocr/archive/master.zip`
+It can be installed with `pip install owocr`

 # Supported providers